Stanford upsets Oregon (again), and the Pac-12 has no undefeated teams left: Breaking down the playoff paths

 But the Ducks aren’t done in the CFP race.

-In contrast to the 2019 season, when Oregon lost its marquee non-conference game (to Auburn), the victory over Ohio State created a cushion in case of the very development that played out today.
+In contrast to the 2019 season, when Oregon lost its marquee nonconference game (to Auburn), the victory over Ohio State created a cushion in case of the very development that played out Saturday.

 The win in Columbus meant the Ducks could afford one loss in conference play and still finish as a 12-1 conference champion with a marquee victory — a combination that recent history suggests would be enough to secure a playoff berth.